hexatomic/hexatomic/docs/dev/src/development/logging-error-handling.md

 The core bundle exports the special `org.corpus_tools.hexatomic.core.errors.ErrorService` service which should be used to display error messages to the user.

+To use the `ErrorService` in a class, you can either simply pass an instance of it to a constructor of the class, or you can inject the service via the Eclipse context.
+To learn more about the Eclipse context and dependency injection, read Lars Vogel's tutorial ["Dependency injection and Eclipse"](http://web.archive.org/web/20190807184652/https://www.vogella.com/tutorials/EclipseRCP/article.html#dependency-injection-and-eclipse).

 To report an exception, simply call the `handleException(...)` function of the service with an error message, the exception object, and the class of the caller, i.e., the class in which you catch the exception.
 ```java
 project = SaltFactory.createSaltProject();